-Tables of the biomass survey catch-at-length proportions (with males and females summing to 1.0) are reported fully in Johnston (2013).
+Tables of the biomass survey catch-at-length proportions (with males and females together summing to 1.0) are reported fully in Johnston (2013).
 These are used as input data to the updated assessment of each island.
 Here, these data, including now the 2013 Leg1 data, are shown in Figures 2a-d (for each island) where the frequencies have been modified to sum to 1.0 separately for males and females (so as not to confound with the relative female to male ratio information).
-Note that for these plots (and for the input data into the assessments) plus- and minus-groups have been calculated to avoid extremely small proportions.
+Note that for these plots (and for the input data into the assessments) plus- and minus-groups have been calculated in a manner that avoids extremely small proportions.

 Some interesting patterns in the biomass survey CAL data are evident.
 It is also useful to compare the biomass survey CAL data with the CAL data collected by observers from the fishery itself (see Johnston 2014).
-One of the most noticeable trends is that the Nightingale CAL (males) has seen a fairly drastic shift to larger lobsters over the 2010, 2011 and 2012 seasons for the Leg1 surveys.
+One of the most noticeable trends is that the Nightingale CAL (males) has seen a fairly marked shift to larger lobsters over the 2010, 2011 and 2012 seasons for the Leg1 surveys.
 This shift is also evident in the CAL data collected from the fishery.
-What is notable is that the 2003 Nightinglae male CAL data appear to have reverted to a pattern seen in 2006 and 2007.
-There is a similar shift evident in the Gough male 2012 Leg1 data - i.e. shift towards large lobsters - but again the 2013 data appear more "normal".
+What is notable is that the 2013 Nightingale male CAL data appear to have reverted to a pattern seen in 2006 and 2007.
+There is a similar (though lesser) shift evident in the Gough male 2012 Leg1 data - i.e. shift towards large lobsters - but again the 2013 data appear more "normal".

-The Tristan Leg1 male data shows the opposite trend (Figure 2d), with a shift to the left over the 2006-2013 period.
-A trend like this could be caused by either overfishing (of the larger sized lobsters) or a recruitment increase over this period.
+The Tristan Leg1 male data shows the opposite trend (Figure 2c), with a shift to the smaller lobsters over the 2006-2013 period.
+Such a trend could be caused by either overfishing (of the larger sized lobsters) or a recruitment increase over this period.